Farrell Publications

-Farrell Publications is the name of a series of American comic book publishing companies founded and operated by Robert W. Farrell in the 1940s and 1950s, including Elliot Publishing Company, Farrell Comic Group, and Excellent Publications.
+Farrell Publications is a series of American comic book publishing companies founded and operated by Robert W. Farrell in the 1940s and 1950s, including Elliot Publishing Company, Farrell Comic Group, and Excellent Publications.
 Farrell is particularly known for its pre-Comics Code horror comics, mostly produced by the S. M. Iger Studio.
 Farrell also published romance, Western, adventure, superhero, and talking animal comics.
 Farrell acted as editor throughout.
 In addition to packaging art for Farrell from the beginning, Jerry Iger was the company's art director from 1955–1957.

 History

-Robert Farrell

-Robert W. Farrell (born Izzy Katz) entered the comics field in the late 1930s after a decade spent as an attorney.
-He wrote for the syndicated newspaper strip Scorchy Smith, and wrote comics stories for the packagers Eisner & Iger (sometimes using the names Bob Farrow and Bob Lerraf.)
-Farrell wrote many comics throughout the 1940s, though usually without attribution, as most stories produced during the period didn't contain credits.

-In 1940, Farrell worked as an editor for Fox Comics.
-Together, Farrell and Fox publisher Victor S. Fox developed the Comicscope, a cheaply produced comic strip projector sold in the pages of Fox Comics.

 Farrell Publications

 Farrell began Farrell Publications in 1940, operating until 1948.
 From 1940–1945, he was co-owner of the Elliot Publishing Company, (known for their imprint Gilberton, which became independent during that period).
 Some of Farrell's imprints and brands from this era were American Feature Syndicate, Four Star Publications, and Kiddie Kapers Company.
 Probably the most notable title produced during this period was Captain Flight Comics, published under the Four Star brand.